 - Enjoy!

 Remember I said this recipe freezes well!?
-It really does!
-To turn this stroganoff into a freezer meal, just follow directions to the ** (but don’t pre-cook any noodles or add the sour cream) .
-Let the mix cool completely, bag, label and freeze.
-When you want to prepare the frozen stroganoff, thaw the mix completely in the fridge or microwave.
+It does!
+To turn this stroganoff into a freezer meal, follow the directions to the ** (but don’t pre-cook any noodles or add the sour cream).
+Let the mix cool completely, bag, label, and freeze.
+Thaw the mix completely in the fridge or microwave when preparing the frozen stroganoff.
 Cook noodles.
 Heat the mix on the stove and follow the rest of the directions!
 Viola!
 Another way dinner is served on busy nights.

 Should the directions also include: After removing the 3 tbsp of wine, imbibe the remainder.